-The Grollo family has sold historic Phillip Island estate Woolamai House.
+The Grollo family has sold Phillip Island’s historic Woolamai House.

-On a 1.76 hectare site with 140 metres of frontage to Cape Woolamai foreshore, the 1876 homestead is trading for about $3.8 million.
+On 1.76 hectares with 140 metres of frontage to Cape Woolamai foreshore, the 1876 homestead is trading for $3.2 million.

-Woolamai House was developed by hotelier Captain Blake Cleeland, who also owned 1875 racehorse Woolamai, which was trained on Phillip Island.
+The property was developed by hotelier Captain Blake Cleeland, who also owned 1875 racehorse Woolamai, which was trained on the hamlet.

-Prominent Melbourne developer Bruno Grollo bought it 38 years ago – in 2004 employing Melbourne architect Robert Simeoni to extend the home from 325 square metres (35 sqm) to about 700 sqm (75 sq).
+Bruno Grollo bought it as a holiday home 38 years ago – in 2004 employing Melbourne architect Robert Simeoni to extend it from 325 square metres (35 sqm) to about 700 sqm (75 sq).

-It is now configured with six bedrooms, four bathrooms, two kitchens and a viewing platform.
+It now has six bedrooms, four bathrooms, two kitchens and a viewing platform (story continues below).

 In 2011, the family decided to subdivide and sell-down eight hectares as a 68-plot housing estate.

-Known by the address of 14 Grofam Court, Cape Woolamai, it carried a price guide of more than $3.5 million.
+Now known by the address of 14 Grofam Court, Cape Woolamai, it carried a price guide of more than $3.5m.